wireapp/brand/Tone of Voice.md

 Easiest to remember as _**in** the app, **on** the plaform_.

 ### Account references
 People create an account with Wire.
-They can then “log in” _(two words when used as a verb)_ to their account.
-If used as a noun or adjective, it’s one word: “login” (for example, “Please enter your login details”).
+They can then “sign in” _(two words)_ to their account — not “log in”.

 People can “sign out” of the application and change their password by selecting the “Profile” link.
 However, any other maintenance activities will usually take place in the interface itself, as and when the user needs it.